Vrolijk/OSDD/packetloss_explained.md

 1. Sender application sends/receive the data
 2. The application sends the data to the TX_QUEUE in kernel space
-3. The UDP packets are transfed over the cable trough the datadiode to the receiver
+3. The UDP packets are send over the cable trough the data-diode to the receiver
 4. The receiver receives the UDP packets and places them in the RX_QUEUE
-5. The receiver application **reads** the UDP packets from the RX_QUEUE, processes them and writes the packets to the datafile
+5. The receiver application **reads** the UDP packets from the RX_QUEUE, processes them and writes the packets to the file

 We found out that most of the packet loss happens on the receiving machine when the application is not able to read the RX_QUEUE fast enough.
 When the RX_QUEUE is full the kernel drops the packets and data is lost.